Crispa (clothing brand): Background

-Crispa was established in 1948 as a textile store by the spouses Pablo Floro and Crisanta Lorenzo.
-The name is a portmanteau of the couple's first names and was later also used for the Floros' clothing and cement businesses.
-The Floros expanded into textile and shirt manufacturing during the 1950s.
+Crispa was established in 1948 as a department store chain by the spouses Pablo and Crisanta Floro.
+The name is a portmanteau of the couple's first names and was later also used for its textile manufacturing business.

-The brand gained a good reputation by the 1970s with its line of T-shirts, coinciding with the success of its fabled basketball team, the Crispa Redmanizers.
+The brand gained a good reputation by the 1970s with its line of T-shirts, coinciding with the success of its basketball team, the Crispa Redmanizers.
 The basketball team was established in 1956 by Valeriano "Danny" Floro, one of the sons of the Floro couple.

-The original Crispa shirts and underwear were made purely from cotton and underwent a mechanical process called Redmanization to make the cloth dimensionally stable and more resilient to unwanted shrinking after washing.
+The original Crispa shirts and underwear were made purely from cotton and underwent a mechanical process called "Redmanization" to make the cloth dimensionally stable and more resilient to unwanted shrinking after washing.
 Crispa's garment and textile products were marketed as "Redmanized", "shrunk-to-fit".
 Crispa would discontinue its manufacturing and retail businesses, as well as disband its basketball team, following the decline of the Floro business enterprises by the late-1980s.

 During the mid-2000s, the Crispa brand was briefly revived by Star Textiles, Inc. with a line of shirts similar to the original line.

-In 2020, VNF and Sons, Inc. revived the Crispa brand with the introduction of a new line of T-shirts.
+In 2020, VNF and Sons, Inc., owned by certain grandchildren of Danny Floro, revived the Crispa brand with the introduction of a new line of T-shirts.